-Shadow Mountain is an imprint of Deseret Books.
-Both publishers are Mormon, but Deseret Books focuses more on producing faith based content.
+Shadow Mountain is an imprint of Descret Books.
+Both publishers have their roots in The Church of Jesus Christ of Latter-day Saints, but Descret Books focuses more on producing faith-based content.
 Shadow Mountain publishes primarily fiction and they have published a number of New York Times bestselling books.
-Because the company is Mormon run books have to be approved by in house censors in order to be published.
+Because the company is run by members of The Church of Jesus Christ of Latter-day Saints, books have to be approved by in-house censors in order to be published.
 They are very firm about publishing "clean books only".
-However, the authors need not be Mormon.
+However the authors need not be members of The Church of Jesus Christ of Latter-day Saints.